cryptobrig/vertstack/README.md

 - 🐶 Husky for Git hooks
 - 🚫 lint-staged for running linters on Git staged files
 - 🃏 Jest and React Testing Library for testing
+- 🛡️ Error Boundaries for graceful error handling in production

 ## Future Roadmap